Living My Life (album)

 Living My Life is the sixth studio album by Jamaican singer Grace Jones, released in 1982.
 It was the last of three albums she recorded at the Compass Point Studios in the Bahamas.
+The album includes one of Jones' signature tunes, "My Jamaican Guy" as well as the single releases "Nipple to the Bottle", "The Apple Stretching" and "Cry Now Laugh Later".